Minuscule 915: Description

 The text is written in one column per page, and 25 lines per page.

 It has a lacuna at the end.
 Some leaves of the codex were destroyed by fire.

 It contains Menologion and lectionary markings at the margin for liturgical reading.

 Text

 Kurt Aland the Greek text of the codex did not place in any Category.

-It is the only monoglot Greek manuscript known to deliberately place 1 Corinthians 14:34-35 at the end of the chapter.
+With Minuscule 88, it is one of only two monoglot Greek manuscripts known to deliberately place 1 Corinthians 14:34-35 at the end of the chapter, in conformity with the Western text-type.

 History

 According to Scrivener and C. R. Gregory the manuscript was written in the 13th century.
 Currently the manuscript is dated by the INTF to the 13th century.

 It was described by Montana, who sent description to Mr. Kelly.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (203a) and Gregory (231a).
 In 1908 Gregory gave the number 915 to it.

 It is currently housed in the Biblioteca de El Escorial (T. III.
 12) in Escurial.